6 bore: Design

-The 6 bore is a .919 in caliber firearm, used both as a shotgun firing shot and solid projectiles from muzzleloaders and breech loaders, both in smoothbores and rifled longarms.
+The 6 bore is a .919 in caliber firearm, used both as a shotgun firing shot and solid projectiles from muzzleloaders and breech loaders, both in smoothbore and rifled long guns.
 Late breech loaders were designed to fire cartridges.

 A 6 bore cartridge rifle built by W.W.
 Greener in 1891 for a southern African trekker called Viljoen, fired 1750 gr bullets at 1550 to 1600 ft/s.
-Three types of ammunition were supplied, hardened lead for elephants and rhinoceros, slightly hardened lead for buffalo and pure lead with a copper tube hollow point for lion.
+Three types of ammunition were supplied, hardened lead for elephants and rhinoceros, slightly hardened lead for buffalo, and pure lead with a copper tube hollow point for lion.

 History

-Early 6 bores tended to be large muzzle loading shotguns that were used for wildfowling, whilst designed to fire shot experiences with dangerous game in Africa and India saw them loaded with solid projectiles, usually propelled by a double charge of black powder.
+Early 6 bores tended to be large muzzle loading shotguns that were used for wildfowling.
+While designed to fire shot, experiences with dangerous game in Africa and India led to them also being loaded with solid projectiles.
+These projectiles were usually propelled by a double charge of black powder.

-By 1850 the ivory trade was well developed in Africa and India, and muzzle loaded 6 bores were relatively popular, particularly for rifled weapons as opposed to smoothbores.
-As breech loaders and cartridge rifles came into vogue, the 6 bore's popularity faded in favour of the larger 4 bore, which became something of an industry standard, as it was a very popular choice of caliber for punt guns.
+By the 1850s, the ivory trade was well developed in Africa and India, and muzzle loaded 6 bores were relatively popular, particularly for rifled weapons as opposed to smoothbores.
+As breech loaders and cartridge rifles came into vogue, the 6 bore's popularity faded in favour of the larger 4 bore or 2 bore, which became something of an industry standard, as it was a very popular choice of caliber for punt guns.

-By 1880 conventional wisdom was the smaller 8 bore was a more practical caliber for hunting elephant, as rifles could be produced in more practical weights with more manageable recoil than the giant 4 or 6 bores.
+By the 1880s, the 8 bore was a more practical caliber for elephant hunting, as rifles could be produced with a more manageable size, weight, and recoil, than could be had with the larger 6 bore, 4 bore, or 2 bore cartridges.
 Despite this, 6 bore cartridge rifles and cartridges could still be purchased.
-The 6 bore was only made obsolete by the introduction of Nitro Express cartridges in 1898.
+The 6 bore was only made obsolete by the introduction of Nitro Express cartridges chambered in bolt-action rifles and double rifles, beginning in 1898.